deta/space-docs/src/content/docs/publish/discovery-md.md

 ### `app_name`

 Use `app_name` to specify a name for your app.
-This name will be used wherever your app is displayed e.g. the Canvas, Teletype and Discovery.
+This name will be used wherever your app is displayed e.g. the Horizon, Teletype and Discovery.
 If it is not provided, `app_name` will fallback to your project's name.
 The name can has a maximum of 12 characters.

 Here's an example: